grrrwaaa/gct753/src/pages/cellular.md

 # Assignment 1: Cellular Systems

 The first assignment is to construct a new cellular system.
 You can start from one of the existing systems we have looked at and modify it, or design and create a new one to explore an idea you have; you can look through some of the different *variations on cellular systems* above and try to implement one.
 You might spend roughly a third of your time choosing what to try and designing, a third actually implementing it, and a third exploring it for interesting parameters, initial conditions, rule variations etc. If you end up with more than one system that is interesting, you can submit them all.

+If you had an idea that seemed interesting but was difficult to implement or did not lead to interesting results, submit that too (with an explanation of why you think it did not work or did not do what you expected); this is just as important a part of research (akin to disproving a hypothesis in science).

 Document your work using comments in the code.
 Note that in Lua, you can write long multi-line comments like this: